Skip to content

 What is Google AI Max for Search and does it affect my campaigns?

 AI Max for Search is Google’s 2026 replacement for Dynamic Search Ads (DSA).
 It adds AI-driven matching and expanded keyword coverage while keeping the transparency that home service advertisers need: you still see which search terms triggered your ads, you still have keyword-level controls, and you still get full search terms reporting.
 This is different from Performance Max, which hides that data behind black-box automation.
 For context on where PMax sits: Performance Max produces HVAC and plumbing leads at a $72 average CPL in 2026 data, lower than non-branded Search at $149, but with a significant tradeoff.
 PMax distributes your spend across Search, Display, YouTube, and Discover simultaneously, and without offline conversion data fed back into the algorithm, it optimizes toward the cheapest conversions rather than your most profitable job types.
 AI Max for Search avoids that problem by staying on the search results page with keyword-level controls intact.
-For home service businesses, AI Max for Search is worth testing on top-performing Search campaigns.
-We evaluate it when it genuinely improves lead quality, not simply because Google recommends it.
+Google’s headline performance number is a 14% average conversion lift.
+Independent analysis of more than 250 Search campaigns found a median 13% revenue improvement alongside a 16% CPA increase: more conversions at a higher cost per conversion on average.
+The accounts that see positive results without a CPA penalty share four characteristics: Enhanced Conversions active and feeding accurate data, a comprehensive negative keyword list, quality landing pages across every service, and at least 100 monthly conversions for the algorithm to learn from.
+For home service businesses generating fewer than 100 conversions per month on a given campaign, AI Max for Search is unlikely to improve performance and may increase spend without improving lead quality.
+We test it on accounts that already meet those prerequisites, not as a default recommendation.

 What changed with Meta Ads attribution in March 2026?